s-a-nersisyan/ExhauFS/README.md

 **TODO:** add flowchart.

+<a name="requirements"></a>
 # Requirements

-**TODO:** list of requirements + how to install.
+List of requirements (they are also in `requirements.txt` file):
+- scipy
+- scikit-learn
+- numpy
+- pandas
+- lifelines
+- scikit-survival
+- xgboost

+You can also install them via:
+`pip3 install -r requirements.txt`

+<a name="running-exhaustivefs"></a>
 # Running ExhaustiveFS

 ## Step 1: data preparation

-Before running the tool, you should prepare two csv tables containing actual data and its annotation.
+Before running the tool, you should prepare three csv tables containing actual data, its annotation and *n* \ *k* grid.
 Both for classification and survival analysis data table should contain numerical values associated with samples (rows) and features (columns):

 |            | Feature 1 | Feature 2 |
 | ---------- | --------- | --------- |